 Invited presenters need to complete this online speaker registration form by March 1 (Use Google Chrome or Mozilla Foxfire; avoid using Internet Explorer or other end-of-life browsers).
 The form includes a 50-word (or less) description of your presentation which will be submitted to professional organizations for assignment of continuing education credits.

 Speakers who intend to stay for the duration of the training are expected to register and pay any registration fees unless prior arrangements have been made.

-Presenters using PowerPoint presentations have the option to provide them to Becky McPeake (RMcPeake@uaex.edu) prior to the conference for pre-loading and testing the functionality with the computer projection system.
+Presenters using PowerPoint presentations have the option to provide them to Becky McPeake (RMcPeake@uaex.edu) prior to the training for pre-loading and testing the functionality with the computer projection system.
 Contact Becky for other audio/visual needs.

 VERY IMPORTANT: Each presenter needs three to five take-home points/practices which you want the audience to learn from your presentation.
 This can be presented in a summary slide.
 Presentations are not to be data-heavy as in defending a thesis.
 Audience members expect the science to be there; what we need is information which we can apply in the field and make recommendations to private landowners.
 The challenge is to tell us something we don’t already know!

 Tips for Podium Presentations

-Presenters share their knowledge and expertise through presentations at the conference.
-As such, you are the backbone of the conference.
+Presenters share their knowledge and expertise through presentations at the training.
+As such, you are the backbone of the training.
 Presenters need to prepare in advance, deliver content articulately and concisely, and follow-up to build knowledge networks.

 Prepare your presentation: Consider the time available, the audience's likely desire to ask questions, and the multiple learning styles of attendees (auditory, visual, etc.), when preparing to create a memorable and valuable presentation.